Killing a Vortex

-The \emph{ring blowup} of $Γ$ is the graph $G'$ obtained from $G$ by introducing for each $u\in Q$ a new vertex $v_u$ together with the edge $uv_u,$ the edges $\CondSet{wv_u}{w\in N_G(u)},$ and the edges $\CondSet{v_uv_w}{w\in N_G(u)\cap Q}.$ A graph $G$ is called a \emph{ring blowup graph} if it is a subgraph of some graph isomorphic to the ring blowup of a cross-free drawing on a disk $Δ$ of some planar graph.
-For instance $K_{7}$ is the ring blowup of any cross-free drawing of $K_{4}$ on a disk $Δ$ (see \autoref{fig_ringblowup} for an other example).
+The \emph{ring blowup} of $\gamma$ is the graph $G'$ obtained from $G$ by introducing for each $u\in Q$ a new vertex $v_u$ together with the edge $uv_u,$ the edges $\CondSet{wv_u}{w\in N_G(u)},$ and the edges $\CondSet{v_uv_w}{w\in N_G(u)\cap Q}.$ A graph $G$ is called a \emph{ring blowup graph} if it is a subgraph of some graph isomorphic to the ring blowup of a cross-free drawing on a disk $ \Delta$ of some planar graph.
+For instance $K_{7}$ is the ring blowup of any cross-free drawing of $K_{4}$ on a disk $ \Delta$ (see \autoref{@addressees} for another example).

-Given $t\geq 1$ and $q\geq 3,$ we define the $(t\times s)$-cylindrical grid as the graph obtained if we take a $(t\times s)$-grid and then add the edge $(j,1)(j,s),$ for every $j\in[t].$ A \emph{standard cross-free drawing on a disk $Δ$} of the $(t\times s)$-cylindrical grid is one whose external face is one with $s$ vertices of degree 3 incident to it.
-We say that a graph is a \emph{$(t\times s)$-cylindrical grid ring blowup} if it is the ring blow up of a standard cross-free drawing on a disk $Δ$ of the $(t\times s)$-cylindrical grid. \end{definition}
+Recall that, given $t\geq 1$ and $s\geq 3,$ we define the $(t\times s)$-cylindrical grid as the graph obtained if we take a $(t\times s)$-grid and then add the edge $(j,1)(j,s),$ for every $j\in[t].$ The \emph{extremal cycles} of a $(t\times s)$-cylindrical grid are the two cycles that have all vertices of degree three (in \autoref{@industrial}, these cycles are depicted in blue).

+A \emph{standard cross-free drawing on a disk $ \Delta$} of the $(t\times s)$-cylindrical grid is one where of the extremal cycles is drawn on the boundary of $ \Delta$.
+We say that a graph is a \emph{$(t\times s)$-cylindrical grid ring blowup} if it is the ring blow up of a standard cross-free drawing on a disk $ \Delta$ of the $(t\times s)$-cylindrical grid. \end{definition}